Ebere-Azubuike/Projects--Product-Campaign-Metrics/README.md

 Consumer Sentiment Index (Index Score): An index representing consumer sentiment and confidence.

 Industry Trends (Text): A description of emerging trends and developments in the industry.

+# Data Analytics Project Scope

+1. Data exploration and cleaning
+(Understanding the characteristics of the data and clean if necessary)

+2. Data Integration (Prepare the data for analysis by blending or merging relevant tables)

+3. Data analysis (Analyzing the data to generate insights that will be visualized)

+4. Data visualization and dashboard design
+(creating visual representations to communicate insights effectively)

+5. Interpretation and insights generation
+(Interpret the results and extract meaningful insights)